James Frampton

 PFI/PPP

-• Acting (as junior counsel) for a local authority in ongoing proceedings concerning cladding and fire-stopping issues under a PFI contract in a housing block.
+• Acting (as junior counsel) for a local authority in proceedings concerning cladding and fire-stopping issues under a PFI contract in a housing block.

 Professional Negligence